toppa/Shashin/readme.txt

 4. A Fancybox slideshow

 == Changelog ==

+= 3.1.1 = Bug fix: catch exception when checking "imageDisplay" setting on a new installation

 = 3.1 =
 * Removed Highslide due to licensing conflict (Highslide is not GPL and therefore is not allowed in the wordpress.org plugin repository).
 Replaced with Fanybox 1.3.4